osrf/ros2multirobotbook/src/ros2_design_patterns.md

 ### Services

 So topics get the job done for the basic ball-chasing robot.
-But now say that we we want to add the ability to periodically capture an ultra-high-resolution image.
+But now say that we want to add the ability to periodically capture an ultra-high-resolution image.
 The camera can do it, but it requires interrupting the usual image stream that we rely on for the application, so we only want it to happen on demand.
 This kind of interaction is a poor fit for the publish-subscribe pattern of a topic.
 Fortunately, ROS also offers a request-reply pattern in a second concept: *services*.

-A ROS service is form of remote procedure call (RPC), a common concept in distributed systems.
+A ROS service is a form of remote procedure call (RPC), a common concept in distributed systems.
 Calling a ROS service is similar to calling a normal function in a library via a code API.
 But because the call may be dispatched to another process or even another machine on the network,